DreymaR/BigBagKbdTrixTMK/docs/README.md

 <br>

-<br><h3>[2.4]    MODIFIER MODNESS (Work-In-Progress)</h3>
+<br><h3>[2.4]    MODIFIER MODNESS</h3>

 I've implemented Sticky Shift but not much else for TMK.
-See the repo files/docs.
-Moving modifiers around shouldn't be hard to do if you're interested.
+Moving modifiers around manually shouldn't be hard to do if you're interested.
+<pre><code>
+ *  The STICKYMODS constant chooses LShift, RShift and RCtrl key behavior (I chose to leave LCtrl alone):
+ *  0: Normal Shift/Ctrl (default)
+ *  1: Sticky Shift only
+ *  2: Sticky Ctrl only
+ *  3: Sticky Shift & Ctrl
+ *  NOTE: In the unimap_dreymar.h file, some relevant constants normally set in config.h are (re)set:
+ *      - TAPPING_TERM is the max time a key may be held down for it to register as tapped
+ *      - ONESHOT_TIMEOUT is the max delay before a oneshot modifier is ignored

+#define STICKYMODS      1   /* STICKY_SHFT      */
+</code></pre><br>

+Note that I've given most symbol keys special 'F' names (like `FLSh` for `LSFT`) in the layout maps.
+These are defined by `ACTION_` definitions.
 <br><br>

 ---